sfiddy/Doogle/README.md

 You can access rails admin by visiting [https://instant-ink-doogle.herokuapp.com/admin](https://instant-ink-doogle.herokuapp.com/admin)

+## Questions I have
+- I was unable to test my feature specs given the fact that I wasn't able to downlaod the Selenium driver to a cloud IDE.
+Can you guys give me some feedback on my feature specs?

 ## Database Design
 Doogle's database layer is comprised of two tables with a *one-to-many association* since a word can have multiple definitions.